CSchoel/arbitrary-but-fixed/_drafts/ai-explaind-image-recognition.md

 And finally, the output is again a `Label`, but instead of only two options we now have to choose one of ten different labels that correspond to the ten digits from zero to nine.

 Moving to the steps of the algorithm, the "number of matching words" is, of course, meaningless for images.
-However, we can match something else to find the "nearest neighbor" of an image: The pixels.
+However, we can match something else to find the "nearest neighbor" of an image: the pixels.
 We can count the number of matching *pixels* by moving through both pictures at the same time, starting at the top left, and moving in "reading" order from left to right and from top to bottom.
 Every time the pixels at corresponding positions of the two images match, we increase the count of matching pixels by one.
 When we reach the bottom right of the image, we will have the total number of matching pixels between both images.